 The only way to know if you have lead in your water is to have it tested.
-The action level for lead in school drinking water is 15 micrograms per liter (mcg/L) or parts per billion (ppb).
-This is the same as 0.015 milligrams per liter (mg/L) or parts per million (ppm).
+The action level for lead in school drinking water is 5 micrograms per liter (mcg/L) or parts per billion (ppb).

-The State Department of Health emergency regulations include the following steps for testing:
+The State Department of Health regulations include the following steps for testing:

 - “First-draw” samples must be collected at all potable water fixtures currently or potentially used for drinking or cooking purposes outlets within the school.

-- Continued monitoring is required and schools must collect first-draw samples at least every five years.
+- Continued monitoring is required and schools must collect first-draw samples at least every three years.
 Schools are ultimately responsible for ensuring that the samples are taken correctly.